Arnab-HITK/Quizzer/README.md

 # 🧠 Quizzer - Multi-Category Quiz Challenge

-Welcome to Quizzer, a dynamic quiz platform where you can test your knowledge across diverse categories with customizable difficulty!
+Welcome to Quizzer, a dynamic quiz platform where you can test your knowledge across diverse categories with customizable quiz modes!

 ## 🎯 Features
 ✅ **4 Exciting Categories**